 Minimum Age: 21 years of age, preferably a college junior

-Terms of Employment: Head Counselors are hired for 10 weeks unless contracted otherwise
+Terms of Employment: Pathfinding Instructors are hired for 11 weeks unless contracted otherwise

-About half of the time (time varies slightly with age group) will be spent leading 3-5 day out-of-camp backcountry wilderness trips.
-Counselors must be physically capable of leading challenging trips in the wilderness and must be interested in or knowledgeable about basic outdoor skills such as topographic map reading, outdoor cooking, backpacking techniques, minimum impact camping, etc. While counselors do not need to be knowledgeable in all areas of our wilderness program, some experience is essential.
-Staff training will fill in the gaps.
-Head Counselors must hold a current driver’s license and have current certifications in recognized first aid and CPR courses.
+Pathfinding Instructors must be physically capable of leading challenging trips in the wilderness and must be interested in and knowledgeable about outdoor skills such as topographic map reading, outdoor cooking, backpacking techniques, minimum impact camping, etc. Knowledge of the environment and nature’s processes is beneficial.
+Trip leading and personal wilderness travel experience is essential, as the trip itinerary consists of 25 straight nights in the wilderness with three re-supply drops along the way.
+Instructors must hold a current driver’s license and have current Wilderness First Responder and CPR certifications through a recognized first aid provider.

-Head Counselors are asked to consistently provide positive, creative, and meaningful direction to the young lives with which they are entrusted, within the philosophies of Colvig Silver Camps.
+CSC staff are asked to consistently provide positive, creative, and meaningful direction to the young lives with which we entrust them.
 It is imperative that they be able to support established camp policies and promoted programs.
-Counseling is a 24-hour per day job with rewards proportionate to what is given.
-Be prepared to have more fun than you have ever had and to provide more of yourself than you could ever imagine!
+This job is emotionally and physically demanding, as you will work 24 hours a day, seven days a week out in the field.
+However, the rewards of such an experience for both camper and staff are exceptional.
+Be prepared to have more fun than you have ever had and to give more of yourself than you could ever imagine!

 About Colvig Silver Camps

 Colvig Silver Camps is a family owned, coed, residential summer camp.
 Our philosophy is environmentally oriented and non-competitive, and our choice based format is designed to develop self-esteem, leadership skills, responsibility, and teamwork.
 We believe that the challenges of outdoor education, fun, and adventure provide some of the best opportunities to achieve this goal.